DIVISION REPORT

 Counterfactual standings project each team's remaining games as if every lineup card had been the optimizer's recommendation.
 The math is a snapshot: winsFlip = round(seasonLineupCost / 10), added to the current win column and subtracted from the loss column.

-Manager grades come from the same per-game decision audit used on /managers.
+Manager decision costs come from the same per-game decision audit used on /managers.
 Insights are emitted by templates under /methodology and refreshed hourly or nightly depending on the template tier.